macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 35: October 16, 2018

+**Today's Progress**: #R3D35 I was ready to submit my FCC Survey form but I tested it and found it is not looking good on phone screens.
+Fixing it tomorrow.
+Practiced JS with: "Duck Duck Goose", "Find the first non-consecutive number" & "Keep Hydrated!" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 3,342 @ Codewars - 3 hours of study

 ## Day 34: October 15, 2018

 **Today's Progress**: #R3D34 Almost finished my FCC Survey form.
-JS daily pracitce: "Find Multiples of a Number", "I love you, a little , a lot, passionately ...not at all" & "Invert values" #Codewars #100DaysOfCode #javascript
+JS daily practice: "Find Multiples of a Number", "I love you, a little , a lot, passionately ...not at all" & "Invert values" #Codewars #100DaysOfCode #javascript

 **Thoughts:** Rank 3,342 @ Codewars - 2 hours of study